Wolmin/nvimrc/README.md

 - `npm` and `yarn` for JS/TS
 - `cargo` for Rust

 Those are pretty straightforward: just head to install page for your environment and follow instructions.
+For image preview, see [media_files](https://github.com/nvim-telescope/telescope-media-files.nvim) plugin extension.